People love making silly comments to artists.

-I’ve been in the art world for about 9 years.
+I’ve been making art for a long time.
 During this time, I’ve heard and read a lot of comments said to artists.
-Some directed at me, some directed at other artists, and some negative comments were said by the younger, unpleasant version of me.
+Some directed at me, some directed at other artists, and some negative comments were said by the younger, more unpleasant version of me.

 If you are an artist, you will inevitably receive negative comments and possibly want to cry yourself to sleep a few times.